 Auto-parts maker Garrett files for bankruptcy

-Sept 20 (Reuters) - U.S. auto-parts maker Garrett Motion Inc said on Sunday it filed for Chapter 11 bankruptcy protection, as it struggled with heavy debt due to a payment settlement dispute with former parent Honeywell International Inc HON.N and the COVID-19 pandemic.
+Sept 20 (Reuters) - U.S. auto-parts maker Garrett Motion Inc said on Sunday it had filed for Chapter 11 bankruptcy protection, as it struggles with heavy debt due to a payment settlement dispute with former parent Honeywell International Inc HON.N and the COVID-19 pandemic.

-Garrett said it entered into a "stalking horse" purchase agreement with private equity firm KPS Capital Partners LP for $2.1 billion.
+Garrett also said it had entered into a "stalking horse" purchase agreement with private equity firm KPS Capital Partners LP for $2.1 billion.

-The "stalking horse" agreement would imply that any other bids that come in must be higher than the offer made by KPS.
-The agreement is subject to court approval.
+According to the "stalking horse" agreement, which is subject to court approval, any other bids that come in must be higher than the offer made by KPS.

-Garrett said it was also seeking court's approval for a $250 million debtor-in-possession financing facility.
-Throughout the reorganization process, Garrett expects to operate without interruption.
+Garrett said it was seeking court's approval for a $250 million financing facility to bolster its cash position as it aims to continue operating its business during the reorganization process.

-Automakers have been severely hit by the coronavirus outbreak, as it shuttered vehicle factories and led to a slump in production and disrupted supply chains.
+Automakers have been severely hit by the coronavirus outbreak, as they had to shutter factories, which led to a slump in production and disrupted supply chains.

 "...the financial strains of the heavy debt load and liabilities we inherited in the spin-off from Honeywell - all exacerbated by COVID-19 - have created a significant long-term burden on our business," Chief Executive Officer Olivier Rabiller said in a statement.

-In January, the company accused Honeywell of devising the spinoff of Garett, its transportation systems business, in late 2018 to offload Honeywell's liabilities related to asbestos-exposure claims. https://bwnews.pr/35SrIZ3
+Honeywell said Garrett was pursuing a bankruptcy "to avoid the legitimate and reasonable financial commitments" the company assumed as part of its spin-off in 2018.

-Garrett expects to emerge from the Chapter 11 and complete the sale process in early 2021.
+"Garrett always has been capable of fulfilling those obligations with the assets it received in the spin-off," Honeywell said in a statement, adding that it was committed to engaging in a dialogue with the firm.

-Morgan Stanley & Co Llc and Perella Weinberg Partners served as financial advisers to Garrett.
+In January, Garrett accused Honeywell of devising its spin-off to offload the U.S. industrial conglomerate's liabilities related to asbestos-exposure claims. https://bwnews.pr/35SrIZ3

-Sullivan & Cromwell LLP and Quinn Emanuel Urquhart & Sullivan LLP were legal advisers.
-AlixPartners served as Garrett's restructuring adviser.
+Garrett said it expects to emerge from bankruptcy and complete the sale process in early 2021.

 ((ramavenkat.raman@thomsonreuters.com; https://twitter.com/ramavenkat0607;))